bsababu/HTTP-Server-for-audio-processing/Readme.md

 # Audio Processing Prototype

-This is an HTTP Server for audio processing API built with FastAPI.
+This is an HTTP Server for an audio processing API built with FastAPI.

 ## Getting Started